Best Basic Pancake Recipe

 And, surprise!
 The pancakes actually taste better.

 Make sure your ingredients are fresh.
-For instance, your baking soda should be less than 6 months old.
+For instance, your baking powder should be less than 6 months old.

 Mix the wet and dry ingredients in separate bowls and then combine them right before you’re ready to start cooking.

 Don’t overmix your batter, as stirring too much will make your pancakes chewy instead of fluffy.
 Leave the lumps.
 The streaks of flour will even out during cooking.

 Don’t mix your chocolate chips or berries into the batter.
 Instead, add them one at a time right after you pour the batter.
 This will make sure they are in the center of the pancake.

 Wait to flip your pancake until the batter bubbles actually pop and the bottom is golden brown.